raaz-crypto/raaz/README.md

 [![Hackage][hackage-badge]][hackage]
 [![Hackage Dependencies][hackage-deps-badge]][hackage-deps]

-The Raaz cryptographic library is a collection of Haskell packages whose goal is to provide high level access to cryptographic operations.
-The type system of Haskell plays a crucial role in avoiding some of common bugs in cryptographic implementations.
-The library is intended to be used for standalone cryptographic applications as well as implementing network protocols.
-Besides, we put a lot of emphasis on better API design and good documentation which, we believe, makes the usage of the library secure.
+Raaz is a cryptographic library in Haskell that provide a high level and safe access to a lot of cryptographic operations.
+The library can be used for standalone cryptographic applications as well as for implementing other network protocols.
 Some of the features that are unique to raaz are the following

 1. Pervasive use of types for better safety.
 2. Default choice of primitives and implementations are safe.
 3. Mechanism to have multiple implementations for any given cryptographic primitives.
-An advanced user who has an indepth knowledge of the platform should be able to plugin the desired implementation
+An advanced user who has an in-depth knowledge of the platform should be able to plugin the desired implementation.
 4. Strong emphasis on API design with through documentation.

 Building
 --------